AMENDED PROPOSAL TO THE CONSTITUTION IN RED

 ARTICLE XIV: INUREMENT OF INCOME- 14.001 No part of the net earnings of the corporation shall inure to the benefit of, or to be distributable to, its members, directors, officers or other private persons except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered.

-ARTICLE XV: LEGISLATIVE OR POLITICAL ACTIVITIES- 15.001 No substantial part of the activities of the corporation shall be the carrying on of propaganda or otherwise attempting to influence legislation and the corporation shall not participate in or intervene (including the publishing or distribution of statements) in any political campaign on behalf of any candidate for public office.
+REMOVE THIS SECTION - ARTICLE XV: LEGISLATIVE OR POLITICAL ACTIVITIES- 15.001 No substantial part of the activities of the corporation shall be the carrying on of propaganda or otherwise attempting to influence legislation and the corporation shall not participate in or intervene (including the publishing or distribution of statements) in any political campaign on behalf of any candidate for public office.

 ARTICLE XVI: OPERATIONAL LIMITATIONS- 16.001 Notwithstanding any other provisions of these articles, the corporation shall not carry on any other activities not permitted to be carried on